nasibullaev/telebot/README.md

-# Telegar bot for Accounting Company
+# Telegram bot for Accounting Company
 Ready PHP Bot Library to use